 Net purchase quantity assessment

 We use a computer program called the Reserve Management Tool (RMT) to calculate the amount of instantaneous reserve to be procured for each trading period.
-To find out more about RMT see the Reserve Management Concepts Animation link in the right hand column of this page.
+To find out more about RMT see the Reserve Management Concepts Animation link at the bottom of this page.

 Reserve cost allocation for bipole as CE risk [ pdf 239.61 KB ] (supporting information for CAN issued on 15 Jan 2016)